haoqi-ai/CS506_Data-Science-Fundamentals/README.md

 25. Types of Neural Networks
 26. Generative Adversarial Networks

 This repo is updated every semester.
+And the recent version is for Spring 2024.